Do You Have to Pay Back Health Insurance After a Personal Injury Settlement?

 Can Health Insurance Companies Take Your Settlement as a Reimbursement?

-You may wonder, can my health insurance company take part of my settlement?
+You may wonder, can my health insurance company take part in my settlement?
 Yes, it can and likely will if you recover compensation for medical costs.
 The argument for this is that your insurer would not have had to pay the medical expenses if not for the liable party’s actions.

 Our experienced personal injury attorneys can assist you with paying back the insurance company after a settlement.
 Working with our law firm can also help minimize what you owe.